sergey-shandar/public/notes/safe-js.md

 The short answer: **security**.

-With ESM importing using HTTPS should simplify development, so you don't need to care about package managers etc. However, here's a problem.
+With ESM importing using HTTPS should simplify development, so you don't need to worry about package managers, etc. However, there's a problem.
 Major package managers, such as NPM and JSR, don't support it.

 ## What do we download?